TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

-        A site package is a pre-configured package in TYPO3 that usually contains configuration, Content Element definitions, functionality (like PSR-14 event listeners, middlewares), Templates and maybe even sample preset content.
+        A site package is a pre-configured package in TYPO3 that usually contains configuration, Content Element definitions, functionality (like PSR-14 event listeners, middleware), templates and sample
+        content.

     ..  _site-sets:
     -   *Site Sets*

-        Site Sets are predefined collections of settings and configurations used for setting up and managing TYPO3 websites, mainly grouping TypoScript configuration to a site.
+        Site Sets are predefined collections of settings and configurations used for setting up and managing TYPO3 websites, mainly used to assign TypoScript configuration to a site.

     ..  _sites:
     -   *Sites*

         Sites are the various websites / projects managed and operated within the TYPO3 system.
-It can be regarded as the short form for "Website".
+Site is the short form for "Website".

     ..  _slug:
     -   *Slug*

-        A slug is a user-friendly URL part, often generated from the page title or content elements.
+        A slug is a user-friendly part of a URL, often generated from the page title or content elements.
 A URL can consist of multiple slug parts.

     ..  _static-file-cache: